-Every baby is a masterpiece that God himself wove together in the womb of his/her mother.
-It is not within our rights to destroy the Artist’s masterpiece.
-It is not within our rights to take a precious life that God created.
+Every baby is a masterpiece that God Himself wove together in the womb of his or her mother.
+It’s not within our rights to destroy the Artist’s masterpiece.
+It’s not within our rights to take a precious life that God created.

-To me this is not a political issue nearly as much as it is a moral issue.
+To me this isn’t a political issue—it’s a moral issue.
 Ultimately, it’s not about a mother’s right to choose or a baby’s right to live.
 It’s about God’s right to create life.
-He is the King of kings and Lord of lords.
-We dare not seek to stop his creative hand.
-We must see every life as a precious gift from him.
+He’s the King of kings and Lord of lords.
+We dare not seek to stop His creative hand.
+We must see every life as a precious gift from Him.

-And, if you are reading this and have had an abortion or are seething mad because you are pro-abortion, just know this.
-Your life is precious too.
-It’s so precious that the Son of God invaded time and space to become the Son of Man, Jesus himself.
+And, if you’re reading this and have had an abortion or are seething mad because you’re pro-abortion, just know this: Your life is precious too.
+It’s so precious that the Son of God invaded time and space to become the Son of Man—Jesus Himself.
 He lived the perfect life you and I could never live.
 He died, as the perfect sacrifice, in your place and mine.
 He died for our sin and because of our sin.
-And now he offers you true life, everlasting life, if you simply trust in him to save you.
+And now He offers you true life, everlasting life, if you simply trust in Him to save you.

-Jesus is pro-life too, pro-eternal life.
-Trust in him now.
-Receive his gift of eternal life through faith.
-The moment you do, you will be both forgiven and given, forgiven for every sin, no matter how drastic that sin may be, and given life, hope, purpose and a new family of brothers and sisters in Christ.
+Jesus is pro-life too—pro-eternal life.
+Trust in Him now.
+Receive His gift of eternal life through faith.
+The moment you do, you’ll be both forgiven and given: forgiven for every sin, no matter how drastic that sin may be, and given life, hope, purpose, and a new family of brothers and sisters in Christ.

 It sure did for my ma.